 Note: the measured pitch depends on the viewing distance.
-The measured pitch is identical to the lenticules pitch only for an infinite viewing distance.
+For an infinite viewing distance, the measured pitch and the lenticular sheet pitch become identical.

-5.2.4 Picture sizes
+6.2.4 Picture sizes

 The two picture size parameters (width and height) are specified in mm.
 Both the picture width and the horizontal margin (see below) are adjusted to contain a whole number of lenticules so that you might expect small deviations in these parameters from the specified values.